Features

 Robyn enables users to specify organic_vars

 to model marketing activities without direct spend.
-Typically, this may include newsletter, push notification, social media posts, among other efforts.
-Moreover, organic variables are expected to have similar carryover (adstock) and saturating behavior as paid media variables.
-The respective transformation techniques such as geometric or Weibull transformation for adstock; or Hill transformation for saturation, are also applied to organic variables.
-More on these transformations in the following section -
+Typically, this may include newsletter, push notification, social media post stats, among others.
+Moreover, organic variables are expected to have carryover (adstock) and saturating behavior as paid media variables.
+The respective transformation techniques are also applied to organic variables.
+More on these transformations in the following section.

 Examples of typical organic variables